anuramat/cfg/README.md

 ## Colors

-Use `wallust run img.png` to set a wallpaper and generate a theme:
+Use `r`, which is a `wallust` wrapper with some additional logic:
-- `foot` is themed through a template config (for no particular reason), other terminals use sequences.
+- `foot` is themed through the config, other terminals use sequences.
 - `/etc/bashrc` applies `dircolors`, so `LS_COLORS` is set there
-- everything else is in the `wallust.toml`

 ## TODO

-- put term name into a parameter to reference it in parts of the config maybe?
-- waybar (maybe switch)
-- swaylock
-- something is writing LS_COLORS
-- zellij
 - gtk3 gtk4 qt5 qt6
 - icons
 - cursors